NTFS links: Symbolic links

-All NTFS links are designed to be transparent to applications.
+All NTFS links are intended to be transparent to applications.
 This means that the application accessing a link will be seamlessly redirected by the file system driver, and no special handling is needed.
 To users, they appear as normal directories or files.
 This also leads to an aliasing effect: writes to a link will pass the write to the underlying, linked file or MFT entry.

-Symbolic links and junction points, which need to carry additional data including the path they point to, are based on NTFS reparse points.
-Their path-recording nature means that they can link to files on other volumes or even remote files.
-On the other hand, hard links are created simply by giving an entry in the MFT a new filename to take on, so it is restricted to files in the same filesystem.
+Symbolic links contain the path to the linked directory or file, and a tag identifying the driver which implements the behavior.
+Because they record the path, they can link to files on other volumes or even remote files.
+However this also means that if the referenced file is deleted or renamed, the link becomes invalid, and if the referenced file or directory is replaced with another, the link will now refer to the new file or directory.

-Shortcut files
+Compared to shortcut files

-An NTFS symbolic link is not the same as a Windows shortcut file, which is a regular file.
-The latter may be created on any filesystem (such as the earlier FAT32), may contain metadata (such as an icon to display when the shortcut is viewed in Remove links), and is not transparent to applications.
+An NTFS symbolic link is not the same as a Windows shortcut file, which is a regular file, usually with the extension .LNK.
+The latter may be created on any file system (such as the earlier FAT32), may contain metadata (such as an icon to display when the shortcut is viewed in Remove links), and is not transparent to applications.